Customization Handbook¶

 {date_filter}slot or a<<$pSomething>>in itsWHERE, your replacement SQL needs the equivalent — that's how the date control / dropdown / slider stays wired.
 TheDatasetContractstill locks the projection (column names + types); the placeholders are the parameter contract on top of it. - It narrows at the database.
 A filtered view fetches fewer rows, not "all rows then hide some" — relevant when you're sizing matview/index work for your own data volumes.

-This is internal QuickSight/self-hosted-renderer architecture (a Phase Y / v9.0.0 change).
-It does not touch your config.yaml or your L2 instance YAML — the theme: block, the optional persona: block, your rails / chains / accounts / limit schedules are all unchanged.
-If you carried a customization across the v9.0.0 line, your YAML didn't need to move; only the generated QuickSight definitions did.
+This is internal renderer architecture (a v9.0.0 change).
+It does NOT touch your config.yaml or your L2 instance YAML — the theme: block, the optional persona: block, your rails / chains / accounts / limit schedules are all unchanged.
+If you carried a customization across the v9.0.0 line, your YAML didn't need to move; only the generated dashboard definitions did.

 Setup¶